The nuclear dimension of $C^*$-algebras associated to topological flows and orientable line foliations: Clopen subgroupoids and conditional expectations

-\begin{rmk} By applying a theorem of Tomiyama (\cite{tomiyama}), which says every contractive projection from a $C^*$-algebra to a $C^*$-subalgebra of it is a conditional expectation, we may shorten the proof of Theorem~\ref{thm:clopen-subgroupoid}, e.g., by leaving out the part that gives us \eqref{eq:conditional-expectation}.
-However, we choose to present a more down-to-earth proof for the sake of completeness. \end{rmk}
+\begin{rmk} By a theorem of Tomiyama (\cite{tomiyama}), every contractive projection from a $C^*$-algebra to a $C^*$-subalgebra is a conditional expectation.
+We could have used it to shorten the proof of Theorem~\ref{thm:clopen-subgroupoid}; however, we choose to present a more down-to-earth proof for the sake of completeness. \end{rmk}

 \begin{eg} If $G$ is an \'{e}tale groupoid and $H$ is taken to be its unit space $G^0$, which is a clopen subgroupoid with trivial operations, then our construction recovers the standard conditional expectation from $C^*_r(G, \lambda)$ onto its Cartan subalgebra $C_0(G^0)$. \end{eg}